-Monthly rent in his building is usually in the $3-4,000 range, but because he qualified for Section 8, Childress pays just $125 a month for his apartment.
+Monthly rent in his building is usually in the $3,000 to $4,000 range, but because he qualified for Section 8, Childress pays just $125 a month for his apartment.

-But Childress was lucky.
+Childress was lucky.
 Low-income, HIV-positive seniors usually struggle to find affordable housing.
-Many are disable, live on a fixed income, and some fear that their landlords would discriminate against them for having a chronic illness.
+Many are disabled, live on a fixed income, and some fear that their landlords would discriminate against them for having a chronic illness.

 Dr. Patrick Arbore is founder and director of the Center for Elderly Suicide Prevention and Grief Related Services at the Institute on Aging.
 He says, “if you lose your housing, first of all, you lose your home where you might have been for 30 years or whatever it might have been, 40 years.
 And then, to try to figure out how do you find a new place that is affordable in the city currently is really hard.
 And so you have to look at the East Bay or Vallejo.
 But then, you lose your network of support.”

 Dr. Arbore says life as a low-income senior with HIV can feel like a series of tradeoffs.
 This struggle is most obvious when it comes to expensive medications.

 Choosing between quality of life and expensive medications